osmsiyagh/deploy_with_k8s/README.md

 deploying a stateless django app just to test my newbie skills on Kubernetes

-1- start the minikube cluster & enable igress addons
+1- start the minikube cluster & enable ingress addons

 2- create the deployment, services & ingress by using this command: